funions123/FisherySimulation/README.md

 # Usage
 To use this simulator, simply follow the command-line prompts.
+To edit run parameters, edit the values inside parameters.json.

 # Architecture Overview
 Main data classes: Fishery.h and FishingIndustry.h